Deadpool: Hey, y'know what money can buy? A solid gold gun. That shoots diamond bullets. I call it "The Compensator". Whatta ya think?

 In his experience, Hel had found that only older North American drivers, with the long distances they habitually travel on good roads with competent machines, have become inured to the automobile as toy and as manhood metaphor.
 The French driver's infantile recklessness often annoyed him, but not so much as did the typical Italian driver's use of the automobile as an extension of his penis, or the British, driver's use of it as a substitute.

 In Jingo, Angua says "You know what they say about men who like big weapons."
 Her boyfriend Carrot says he doesn't know what they say, and Angua says, "They're, er, rather small."
-Carrot still doesn't get it and thinks she's referring to their height, since dwarves and short watchman Nobby love big weapons.
+Carrot still doesn't get it and thinks she's referring to their height, since dwarfs and short watchman Nobby love big weapons.
+(Specifically, he says dwarfs love a big "chopper" ... one of those points where the reader wonders if Carrot is really as naive as he lets on.)

 In the Cheers episode "From Beer To Eternity", Diane confronts Gary, the arrogant rival of Sam's who has made it an obsession to prove his own bar as superior to Cheers.
 In a polite and classy "The Reason You Suck" Speech which for the most part consists of rebuking him for choosing "silly competition" over art and music, Diane innocently throws in a speculation that "perhaps you are compensating for some physical shortcoming"....